Armenia-Georgia Bilateral Trade Analysis 2023

 Export Strengths

-Armenia's exports to Georgia total $350.91 million, with competitive advantages in key sectors.
+Armenia's exports to Georgia total $350.91 million, with competitive advantages in copper ores and concentrates, representing $171.03M or48.7% of bilateral exports.

 Import Dependencies